ozairs/apiconnect-install/coredns/README.md

 CoreDNS is a customizable DNS server that provides name resolution services.
 As of Kubernetes 1.11, it is the default DNS service replacing KubeDNS.

 CoreDNS allows you to create custom hostname to IP address mappings for your Kubernetes cluster.
-You can two options to configure CoreDNS
+Other domains, not configured in the CoreDNS configuration will be handled by the upstream DNS server.
+You can choose between two options to configure CoreDNS

 1. Modify the default CoreDNS container
 2. Run a seperate CoreDNS container